The Meditations: History

-They appeared at the One Love Peace Concert in April 1978, officially a commemoration of the 12th anniversary of Haile Selassie's state visit to Jamaica, but more famous for the handshake between Michael Manley and Edward Seaga when they joined Bob Marley on stage.
+The Meditations also appeared at the One Love Peace Concert in April 1978, officially a commemoration of the 12th anniversary of Haile Selassie's state visit to Jamaica, but more famous for the handshake between Michael Manley and Edward Seaga when they joined Bob Marley on stage.

-The Meditations 1983 album, No More Friend was produced by Linval Thompson and featured The Roots Radics, and saw them adapting to the prevailing early dancehall sound of the time.
+By 1981, they were releasing Roots Radics and Scientist backed music on Roy Cousins' Tamoki-Wambesi label, a highpoint being the successful lovers rock infused "Stranger in Love" Discomix, backed by the more conscious "Unity", which maintained interest in their work amongst the serious roots reggae and dub audiences at home and abroad.
+The Meditations 1983 album, No More Friend, written and sung by Ansel, was produced by Linval Thompson and featured Errol Holt and Style Scott's band, The Roots Radics, and saw them adapting to the sparser, slower, early dancehall sound of the time.

-Cridland left the group, leaving Clarke and Watson to record 1988's For The Good of Man without him, but they were reunited for 1993's Return of The Meditations.
+While Cridland was in Jamaica due to an injury, Clarke and Watson recorded 1988's For The Good of Man without him.
+Upon his return to the US in 1993, they were reunited for Return of The Meditations.
 All three members by this time were based in the US - Clarke in Phoenix, Arizona, Watson in Seattle, Washington, and Cridland in New York City.

 They have subsequently toured the United States and Europe.
 In 2015, they released the album Jah Always Find a Way, which featured Sly Dunbar (drums), Lloyd Parks (bass), Ansel Collins and Sidney Mills (keyboards), Dwight Pinkney and Willie Lindo (guitars), and Derrick Barnett (bass).
 As of 2011, the group's official lineup consists of Cridland, Laury Webb, and Daddy Lion Chandell.

+Winston Watson died in New York on March 28, 2019.

+Danny Clarke died on 27 July 2024.